-Employers seeking to recruit Brandeis students are expected to comply with the principles set forth by the federal government and the National Association of Colleges and Employers (NACE).
+Employers seeking to engage Brandeis students are expected to comply with the principles set forth by the federal government and the National Association of Colleges and Employers (NACE).

-The Hiatt Career Center adheres to these policies including the Principles for Professional Practice, Principles for Employment Professionals and Position Statement for U.S. Internships as well as the following.
-For more information regarding these recruiting expectations, please contact our employer relations specialists.
+The Hiatt Career Center adheres to these policies, including the Principles for Professional Practice, Principles for Employment Professionals and Position Statement for U.S. Internships.

 A minimum of 100 hours of substantive, on-site work